nloyfer/ssNMF/README.md

 </p>

+### Notes about the input / usage
 The input `data` (csv) contains the observed samples as columns in a csv file.
 The first column must be a feature/index column, and the first line must be header/titles.

-For the first case, we assume we know the `atlas` table.
-It should be a csv file with the same format as the `data`. a reference table/atlas (csv), with columns representing the reference samples
+The input `atlas`, if specified, must follow the same format, and share the same features (first column) as the `data` csv file.

 ## Quick start
 ### Installation